 - A one-page statement of purpose (a discussion of the intellectual issues and ideas that you would like to engage by pursuing the GCC minor, including specific courses you would like to include in the minor).

-Each student will plan his or her program with one of the directors, choosing courses in the above categories in a coordinated fashion.
+Each student will plan his or her program with the director, choosing courses in the above categories in a coordinated fashion.
 In general, each student's program will be designed to focus on a set of substantive issues, relevant to specific areas of the world.
-The program directors will consider exceptions to the co-requisite language requirement in the cases of bilingual students or students who wish to begin study of a second language.
+The program director will consider exceptions to the co-requisite language requirement in the cases of bilingual students or students who wish to begin study of a second language.